 During his short political career, he has claimed to speak for the frustrated millions of poor South Africans for whom democracy has yet to bring better living conditions.

-The ANC has long tolerated Malema's outbursts -- and, some observers say, used them to divert attention from its own lack of progress on eradicating inequality since the end of apartheid in 1994.
+The ANC and President Jacob Zuma long tolerated his outbursts — and, some observers said, used them to divert attention from the lack of progress on eradicating inequality since the end of apartheid in 1994.

-The slapdown by Nelson Mandela's former anti-apartheid movement is Malema's biggest political setback to date, adding to his woes as police investigate shady business dealings.
+The slapdown by Nelson Mandela’s former anti-apartheid movement has added to Malema’s woes as police investigate business dealings.

 Born to a domestic worker in 1981, Malema grew up poor in the northern province of Limpopo.

-His power lies in his poor black audience which has been left in the shadows of South Africa's freedom and to whose frustrations he speaks with promises to redistribute the country's wealth.
+His power lies in his poor black audience, left in the shadows of South Africa’s freedom and to whose frustrations he speaks with promises to nationalise mines and banks and redistribute the country’s wealth.

-But "Juju", as he is often called, lives in a style that has little to do with the poor he defends.
+But “Juju”, as he is often called, lives in a style that has little to do with those whose cause he champions.

 He is a lover of designer clothes, fast cars and big houses.
-He lives in a posh Johannesburg suburb, and is famous for his Breitling watch worth some 250,000 rand ($32,000, 23,000 euros).
+He lives in an upmarket Johannesburg suburb, and is famous for his Breitling watch worth some 250,000 rand ($32,000, 23,000 euros).

-His lifestyle has drawn the attention of authorities who are now investigating whether he earned kickbacks from oiling tenders for government contracts.
+His lifestyle has drawn the attention of authorities who are now investigating whether he earned kickbacks by oiling tenders for government contracts.

-Having already provoked alarm among whites and foreign investors, his unruliness is now a worry to the ANC as internal jockeying increases ahead of party elections next year.
+Having already provoked alarm among whites and foreign investors, his unruliness finally became too much for the ANC itself as internal jockeying increased ahead of party elections in December.

-Malema's backing helped sweep President Jacob Zuma to power three years ago.
-But his ties with the man for whom he once vowed to kill are increasingly bitter.
+Malema’s backing helped Zuma oust Mbeki as party leader and sweep to power three years ago.
+But his ties with the man for whom he once vowed to kill grew increasingly bitter.

-His backers made it clear that Zuma has fallen from the ANC Youth League's grace by burning his picture on the first day of Malema's disciplinary hearing, when hundreds of supporters clashed with police outside party headquarters, hurling rocks and bottles at officers and journalists.
+His backers made it clear Zuma had fallen from the Youth League’s grace by burning his picture on the first day of Malema’s disciplinary hearing, when hundreds of supporters clashed with police outside party headquarters.

-But with supporters like Winnie Madikizela-Mandela, the controversial former wife of the country's beloved first democratic president, Malema has appeared politically untouchable -- until now.
+But with supporters like Winnie Madikizela-Mandela, the controversial former wife of the country’s beloved first democratic president, Malema often appeared politically untouchable — until now.